Koredotcom/docs/docs/xo/quality-management/configure/best-practices-for-auto-qa-configuration.md

 <li>Configurations with product specifics: 50-60% match.
 <br>
+!!!
+Note

-<strong>Note</strong>: Adjust these thresholds based on your specific use case and requirements.
+        Adjust these thresholds based on your specific use case and requirements.
 </li>
 </ul>
    </td>